m-barthelemy/vpn-webauth/README.md

 - `SIGNINGKEY`: key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.
   > Regenerating a new key every time the application starts means that all your users web sessions will be invalid and they will have to sign in again if they need a new VPN "session".
   > It is recommended that you create and pass your own key.
+- `ALLOWEDVPNGWIPS`: only allow connections from the specified IPs or CIDRs to the Radius and the `ext-auth` check endpoints.
+Optional.
+Example: `10.0.0.0/24,10.0.1.0/24,10.99.1.2`.
 - `WEBSESSIONVALIDITY`: how long a web authentication is valid.
 During this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `12h`.
 Specify custom value as a number and a time unit, for example `48h30m`.
+- `WEBSESSIONPROOFTIMEOUT`: maximum time to wait for the browser/web authentication to complete.
+Example: `1s`.
+  > When using the Radius EAP mode, this can be set to a value that allows the user to perform a new OAuth2 authentication plus additional 2FA, for example `90s`.
+  > When using the Strongswan `ext-auth` module, Strongswan blocks until this step is completed, preventing other users from authenticating in parallel.
+In that case the value should be very low (`1s` for example), in order to allow transparent VPN reconnections for users still having a valid web session, while not blocking Strongswan for too long when a user has to go through a full OAuth2+2FA round.
+Users having to go through a full web authentication will then get a VPN connection failure error first; when they complete their web authentication, they will be notified that they can now connect to the VPN.

 ## OAuth2
 - `OAUTH2PROVIDER`: the Oauth2 provider.
 Can be `google` or `azure`. **Mandatory**.